DanhDue/getx_sample/README.md

 </p>

 3. FVM setup for the VSCode:
-   Create a settings.json file on ~/.vscode folder and paste content below:
+   Create a settings.json file on ~/.vscode folder and paste the content below:
 ```
 {
   "dart.flutterSdkPath": ".fvm/flutter_sdk",